Similarity Field Theory: A Mathematical Framework for Intelligence: Foundational Constructs

 \begin{definition}[Entity] An \emph{entity}, denoted $E$, is any identifiable element of discourse.
 An entity can be atomic, a concept, or itself a similarity relation. \end{definition}

 \begin{definition}[Universe] The \emph{universe}, denoted $U$, is the set of all entities. \end{definition}

 \begin{definition}[Concept] A \emph{concept}, denoted $K$, is an entity that serves as a representation for a class of other entities.
-It induces a unary map $S_K(E):=S(E,K)$ and thereby defines fibres as its superlevel sets. \end{definition}
+It induces a unary map $S_K(E):=S(E,K)$ and thereby defines fibers as its superlevel sets. \end{definition}

 \begin{definition}[Similarity Field] A \emph{similarity field} is a mapping $S: U \times U \to [0,1]$ satisfying reflexivity: $S(E,E) = 1$ for all $E \in U$.
 We treat $S$ as a \emph{directed relational field}; symmetry and transitivity are not assumed. \end{definition}